zacfukuda/react-redux-loader/README.md

 # Loader with React and Redux in TypeScript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a sample code to implement a loader displayed on top of the page while the fetch request, built with TypeScripted React and Redux.

-Sample code to implement loader displayed on top of the page while the fetch request with TypeScripted React and Redux.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

 ## Getting started